 Pronounced, “om, gum, gana-pat-a-yeh, nam-a-ha.”
 It translates as “Om and salutations to the remover of obstacles.”
 Ganesha, the elephant-headed god, is also a remover of both inner and outer obstacles.
 Ganesha represents the unitive principle in earthly affairs.
 His mantra specifically helps to harmonize humanity into a spiritual force that can better withstand everyday negative influences.
 Use it to remove any obstacle.

 Om Shri Shanaishwaraya Swaha:

-Pronounced,” om, shri, shana ishwar-aya, swa-ha.”
+Pronounced,” om, Shri, Shana Ishwar-aya, swa-ha.”
 This mantra roughly means “Om and salutations to the remover of obstacles for which Gum is the seed.”
 Systemic disorders such as chronic fatigue syndrome usually involve the spleen.
 As an added benefit, this mantra addresses issues of the skeletal system.
 Ganesh (or Ganapathi) is the supreme remover of obstacles.
-His mantra is therefore useful in removing those blockages that cause illness.
+His mantra is, therefore, helpful in removing those blockages that cause illness.

 Mantras for Attracting Abundance:

 Pronounced, “om, shrim, ma-ha, laks-me-yah-he, swa-ha.”
 This mantra means, “Om and salutations to She who provides great abundance.”
 Hinduism’s feminine trinity includes Lakshmi, Durga, and Saraswati.
 These three represent the primary modes in which spiritual power manifests.
 Lakshmi is the leader of this trio.
 If you are younger than twenty-eight, replace Swaha with Namaha at the end of the mantra.